 This time last year, Walmart started running print and TV ads in Florida that ask shoppers to bring in a Publix receipt and see how much they could save on those same items at Walmart.
 Each commercial shows a happy mom — and they are almost always moms — shocked and thrilled at how much she could save by leaving Publix for the world's largest retailer.

+Here's the thing about those ads: they're working, at least from Walmart's point of view, and Walmart should send flowers to local PTA groups to say "Thanks."
+Walmart officials tell me they've been running numbers on each market where the ads run, and they see a combined bump every week after those ads run in a given market.
+How much?
+About a 1 percent bump in a combined data point of foot traffic and cash register sales.
 One percent may not sound like a lot, but that's a big deal for grocery stores, many of which count their profit margins in single digits.
 Take that 1 percent and multiply it across a market that sees millions of shoppers every week in grocery stores, and you're starting to talk about real money.